spectare/spectare-nl/content/posts/are-people-interchangable.md

 Depending on your situation you may choose for 3 or 4 and still have no reason to swap people around to other teams.

 Personally I believe willingness to learn is key whatever the domain or technology is.

+### Someone appears to be readily available

+Really?
+Thats quite a surpise - but hey - sometimes you may be lucky.

+When you hire based on the previous part, your team of people consists of people willing to learn whatever the domain or technology is.
+Technology knowledge is quite important but especially in existing teams key knowledge on the product at hand is already established.
+Domain knowledge on the level of detail the team internalised needs adoption by the new member.
+The new team member needs to become part of the shared understanding on the problem at hand.

+It is a responsibilty of the team to enable a new member becoming up to par in a timely manner as there is not much a new member can do.
+Note that preparation up front is still a possibility - when the team enabled such a route as part of their introduction of new members.

 Photo by [Pascal Swier](https://unsplash.com/@pascalswier16?utm_source=unsplash) on Unsplash